logicalgraphs/CryptoCoin/README.md

 Not good.
 DONE.
 Changed snarf to snarfL

 * don't show earned/reinvested under transaction report.
+DONE, filtered on (> USD 9) transactions

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.